Well, it's happened. I am officially over a year late on my blog posts.

 A common subject for Roman sculpture was Venus crouching near a river, about to bathe, and being surprised by her audience.
 Here's an example of one, called the Crouching Venus of Vienne.
 She was made in 1st or 2nd century, and is widely considered one of the finest Roman marbles of this type.
 I've also seen a Crouching Venus in the British Museum, and in Florence at the Uffizi Gallery.

+This is a mid-3rd-century sarcophagus depicting the legend of Selene and Endymion.
 Selene was the Greek Goddess of the Moon, and was tasked with driving her chariot, pulling the moon, across the sky each night.
 While she was driving her horses one night, Selene saw the handsome young shepherd, Endymion.
 He was taking a nap among all his sheep, and was so beautiful that Selene fell in love.
 However, because he was mortal, she went to Zeus and asked if Endymion could be granted eternal youth and eternal life.
 Zeus granted Selene's wish, and cased Endymion to sleep, beautifully and peacefully, for eternity.
+(An appropriate legend for a funerary sarcophagus.)

 This is the view of the Louvre, seen from the window of the room that houses the Crown Jewels of France.